JohnyM8/ApiTask/README.md

 # Quick Start

-1. If you do no have go installed, folow the link https://go.dev/
+1. If you do not have go installed, folow the link https://go.dev/

 2. After cloning repo, to start a server type in terminal
 ```